 The University of Redlands is proud to announce a collaboration with industrial giant United Technologies Corporation (UTC) to expand educational opportunities for the company’s global workforce.

-This collaboration will enable UTC employees to pursue graduate or undergraduate degrees offered by the University of Redlands at one of its seven campuses in California or via the University’s online MBA program.
+This collaboration will enable UTC employees to pursue graduate or undergraduate degrees offered by the University of Redlands at one of its eight campuses in California or via the University’s online MBA program.
 UTC employees will receive tuition discounts and customizable schedules at Redlands through the company’s Employee Scholar Program.
 The agreement features University of Redlands’ School of Business offerings for UTC employees and also includes offerings from U of R’s School of Education.

 “We look forward to offering many UTC employees access to the high-caliber business education resources at the University of Redlands,” said Thomas Horan, dean of the School of Business.
 “Our programs provide a personalized education that enables students to pursue their business passions and career aspirations.
 When students graduate, they join more than 28,000 School of Business alumni with representation in top private, public and nonprofit organizations.”